Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/okta.md

 ## Create an application with DCR

-From the **My Apps** page in the Dev Portal, follow these instructions:

 1. Click the **New App** button.

-2. Fill out the **Create New Application** form with your application name, auth strategy, and description.
+2. Complete the **Create New Application** form with your application name, authentication strategy, and description.

-3. Click **Create** to save your application.
+3. Click **Create** to save the application.

-4. After your application has been created, you will see the **Client ID** and **Client Secret**.
+4. After the application is created, the **Client ID** and **Client Secret** will be displayed.
-   Please store these values, they will only be shown once.
+   Make sure to store these values, as they will only be shown once.

    Click **Proceed** to continue to the application's details page.

-5. Once your application is created, you will see it in Okta.
-From your Okta organization select **Applications** from the menu.
-You will see your application that was created in the Dev Portal, and its corresponding Client ID.
+5. After the application is created, it will appear in Okta.
+From your Okta organization, select **Applications** from the menu.
+You will see the application created in the Dev Portal, along with its corresponding Client ID.
+   Click **Proceed** to continue to the application's details page.

 ## Make a successful request